-3. Probationary
+3.1.3 Probationary

 - a.
 Grade point average from 2.65 to 2.99 (A=4.00) in the last two years of undergraduate work.
 If work has shown a marked improvement in later semesters and there are grades of "B" or better in demanding courses in the major and related professional areas, admission is considered. - b.
 Grade point average below 2.65 in last two years of undergraduate work.
 Admission is considered only upon documentation that the student is now qualified to do graduate work.
-Evidence may include: (1) satisfactory grades on GRE Advanced Test or Miller Analagies Test; (2) satisfactory work at another graduate school; or (3) outstanding professional experience that demonstrates the ability to handle academic work in the major area
+Evidence may include: (1) satisfactory scores on GRE Advanced Test or Miller Analogies Test; (2) satisfactory work at another graduate school; or (3) outstanding professional experience that demonstrates the ability to handle academic work in the major area.

-4. Special (non-degree)
+3.1.4 Special (non-degree)